Build strace trace filters by syscall category

 - Combine

-fileanddescto see both theopenand the subsequentread/writeon the resulting descriptor. -ffollows forked children and threads — essential for tracing servers and shells that spawn workers.-creplaces the per-call log with a summary of counts, errors and time per syscall, perfect for spotting the most-called or slowest call.- Use
+fileanddescto see both theopenand the subsequentread/writeon the resulting descriptor. -ffollows forked children and threads — essential for tracing multi-process servers.-creplaces the per-call log with a summary of counts, errors and time per syscall — ideal for finding the most-called or slowest syscall quickly.- Use